Diseases & Conditions

 Children with this type of arthritis sometimes have joint pain without any obvious swelling and may have back pain.
 Often, the inflammation in the back occurs later in life.

 Enthesitis-related arthritis most commonly affects boys over the age of 6.

 About 20% of children with juvenile arthritis have the systemic type.

-This type of juvenile arthritis causes swelling, pain, and limited motion in at least one joint.
+Systemic juvenile arthritis causes swelling, pain, and limited motion in at least one joint.
 Additional symptoms include rash and inflammation of internal organs such as the heart, liver, spleen, and lymph nodes.
-A fever of at least 102 degrees each day for 2 weeks or longer suggests this diagnosis.
+A fever of at least 102° every day for 2 weeks or longer suggests this diagnosis.

 The most common symptoms of juvenile arthritis include: